Chelyocarpus/selgros/lagerbestand/docs/CLOUD-SYNC.md

 ## Overview

 The warehouse system now supports cloud synchronization for cross-device data access.
-This feature allows you to backup your data to cloud services and restore it on any device.
+This feature allows you to back up your data to cloud services and restore it on any device.

 ## Location